szppaks/pointcloudthumbnail/README.md

 # pointcloudthumbnail
-Sample: Generates thumbnails from point cloud
+A study: Generates thumbnails from point cloud

+fig3.jpg and fig6.jpg show the difference between this algorithm and voxel subsampling.

 Sample program
 Thumbnail generator for point cloud